Chapter 1 – Fantasy in Reality

 “No. This curse is too strong and it will definitely go berserk, if you try to remove the ring with any kind of force.
-Like I said: Intertwined with your very soul.”
+Like I said, it has become intertwined with your very soul.”

 “I’ll come back later.”

-“Be beware, your curse is deadly.
+“Be aware, your curse is deadly.
 You don’t have much time.”
 And now he uses my fear of death.
 This church sucks!

 I leave it and sit down at the courtyard.

 Problem is, I don’t have enough money.
-I do have most, but I’m short around 20,000 Newgold.
+I do have most, as I was saving for good equipment, but I’m still short around 20,000 Newgold for the decurse-attempt.

 Nonetheless, 20,000 Newgold is a lot of money.
-Even if I sell my equipment, I won’t be able to raise that much, since I’m practically still in starter gear.
+Even if I sell my ‘starter equipment,’ I won’t be able to raise that much.

-And without it, I won’t have any kind of protection.
-Well, even with my gear I can’t properly protect myself currently.
+And without my gear, I won’t have any kind of protection.
+Well, even with it I can’t properly protect myself currently.
 I’m a [Student] without any regenerative power after all.

 What should I do?

 The fake (most likely).